You'll Like The 2009 Nissan Titan If...

 385 lb.-ft. of torque @ 3400 rpm

-Nissan's Titan full-size pickup is a worthy competitor to long-established rivals from Dodge, Chevrolet and Ford.
+The 2009 Nissan Titan full-size pickup is a worthy competitor to long-established rivals from Dodge, Chevrolet and Ford.
 Although the Titan is available only as a half-ton model, its powerful engine, numerous configurations and lengthy list of clever features should appeal to most light-duty pickup owners.
 Designed for the urban pickup owner, the Titan is as adept at carrying bikes, kayaks and ski gear as it is hauling plywood, concrete and dirt.
-A new PRO-4X model suits the needs of serious off-road adventurers.
-The addition of a long wheelbase model this year is also a welcome addition, as is the Titan's ability to run on either gasoline or E85.
+Introduced last year, the PRO-4X model suits the needs of serious off-road adventurers, while the long wheelbase model and E85 flex fuel capable V8 helps expand the Titan's appeal.